Develop your professional skills and acquire tools to improve stakeholder engagement among government units and local communities.

 Serve in a leadership role with a civil society organization (including NGOs and non-profit community organizations) or a government unit responsible for engaging with the public.

 Have a demonstrated record of leading civic engagement efforts, including projects and programs to advocate, engage, and communicate in an inclusive way.

-Supported by the U.S. government, the ACEA provides 50+ hours of virtual coursework and peer discussion in English, French, and Portuguese.
+Supported by the U.S. Department of State, the ACEA provides 60+ hours of virtual coursework and peer discussion in English, French, and Portuguese.

 Course content will be delivered in partnership with the University of Georgia.
 The Academy is intended for professionals (ages 30-45) with demonstrated leadership experience in NGO, non-profit, or public sector roles.

-Selected participants will receive online instruction and participate in peer discussions organized into three short courses:
+Selected participants will receive online instruction and participate in peer discussions organized into five courses:

 Principles of Civic Engagement, including strategies for NGO, non-profit, and government sector leaders to advocate and engage with one another.

 Political Inclusion, covering steps that can be taken to improve the political and social inclusion of underrepresented communities.